This is the time of year when many prospective MBAs start looking seriously at business school admissions for the first time.

 3) The risk that your MBA investment won’t pay off.

 I haven’t met many people who weren’t stunned the first time they added up the full cost of attending b-school – meaning not just tuition, but living expenses, moving expenses, and lost income.
 Certainly those expenses easily add up to $400,000 or more.

 That investment usually does pay off handsomely in the form of enhanced career prospects and higher income after graduation.
 As with any investment, however, there is no iron-clad guarantee of a positive outcome.
 There was a time, just a few years ago, when some MBA grads had trouble finding suitable jobs.
 I don’t think we’re going to see a repeat of that any time soon, but some amount of risk is always there.

 There’s no getting around the fact that business school represents a huge investment.
 Consequently, you need to have faith in yourself and in your choices to feel comfortable making it.

 You should approach this investment by doing the same kind of careful research that you would undertake before making any other major investment.

 Think carefully about what you want from your career and from your life, and analyze what kind of MBA education is the best fit for your goals and needs.
 You have a variety of options for getting an MBA education.
-Make sure you understand what different schools and different programs offer, and how the programs you're looking at have benefited past graduates.
+Therefore, make sure you understand what different schools and different programs offer, and how the programs you’re looking at have benefited past graduates.